-We provide mobile telecommunication services mainly through Polkomtel, one of the leading mobile operators in Poland.
-As at the end of 2015 we provided 10.1 million mobile telephony services and over 1.8 million broadband LTE Internet access services offered under two alternative brands: Cyfrowy Polsat and Plus.
-Polkomtel also offers wholesale services provided to other mobile operators.
-Currently, our LTE Internet and HSPA/HSPA+ Internet covered 96.8% and nearly 100% of Poland’s population, respectively.
+We provide mobile telecommunication services mainly through Polkomtel our subsidiary Polkomtel, the operator of Plus network.
+Polkomtel is one of the leading Polish mobile telecommunications network operators.
+As at December 31, 2016 we provided 9.7 million mobile telephony services and almost 2 million broadband Internet access services.
+In January 2017, our LTE Internet and HSPA/HSPA+ Internet covered 99% and nearly 100% of Poland’s population, respectively, while 40% of the population was within the coverage footprint of our LTE-Advanced technology, launched commercially in 2016.

 Mobile telephony market in Poland

 The Polish mobile telephony market is a mature one.
-Based on data published by the Central Statistical Office of Poland (GUS), the number of mobile telephony SIM cards as at December 31, 2015 reached 56.2 million, which translates into a penetration rate of the population of Poland of 146%.
+Based on data published by the Central Statistical Office of Poland (GUS), the number of mobile telephony SIM cards as at the end of 2016 reached 54.7 million, which translates into a penetration rate of the population of Poland of 142%.

 Market shares in 2014 in terms of number of contract SIM cards